 Sunflower – is very light and rich in vitamin E, which is a good thing for improving skin health.
 Vitamin E also helps with the shelf life of the oil, which is about 2 years.

 Coconut – is one of the best natural moisturizing and hydrating products on the planet.
 Solid and fractionated coconut oils are both available.
-Most people like the solid stuff better because it’s less processed than the latter.
-Coconut oil will be too heavy for oily and acne prone skin.
+Most people like solid stuff better because it’s less processed than the latter.
+Coconut oil will be too heavy for oily and acne-prone skin.

 Sweet Almond – is a very popular inexpensive light oil that provides a wonderful smooth feeling on the skin.
 The shelf life is about a year.